JavaPOSWorkingGroup/javapos-workflow/README.md

-# javapos-workflow
+# JavaPOS workflows

-Hosts GitHub Action workflows and their descriptions used by the build projects at this organization
+This respoitory hosts GitHub Action workflows used by the build projects at this organization.
+The main idea is to establisgh common workflows used accross all builds as described at [Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).

+## Development process

+## Handling of credentials

+## Build workflows

+## Deployment workflows